davewheatcroft3/MauiBlazorHybridPages/MauiBlazorHybridPages/README.md

 # MAUI Blazor Hybrid Pages
-Helper library for minimizing Razor in your hybrid MAUI app project
+Helper library for minimizing Razor in your hybrid MAUI app project.
+This allows you to have a central Razor class library for sharing your Razor pages accross your web project and your MAUI project easily.

 ## Installation

 ### Required Steps
 1. Install Nuget package
 ```
-Install-Package MauiBlazorHybridPages
+Install-Package HybridPages.MauiBlazor
 ```

 2. In your Program.cs add